-Women's Health: Readings On Social, Economic, And Political Issues
+Women's Health: Readings on Social, Economic, and Political Issues

 Author(s): Dawna M Thomas

-Edition: 6
+Edition: 7

-Copyright: 2017
+Copyright: 2022

-Pages: 718
+Pages: 734

 One goal of the book is to encourage readers to think about how health ramifications related to poverty, ageism, racism, anti-Semitism, heterosexism, fatphobia, violence, and disability impact women’s lives both as patients and as professionals in the health industry.
 Another goal is materials that inform and empower women so they may make better decisions about their health.
-This sixth edition includes:
+This seventh edition includes:

 - Ten chapters and eighty-six readings—with over fifty new readings as well as classic readings that are important to understanding the history and progress of women’s health and the women’s health movements.